sobir-t/census_app/my_support/interview_instructions.md

 }
 ```

 Token will be saved in cookies and will be automatically available for next API calls.
-So non need to save token.
+So no need to save token.
 Token will be expired in 4 hours.

 2. Get records for user by email